Lorenz Hart: Lyrical style

 According to Thomas Hischak, Hart "had a remarkable talent for polysyllabic and internal rhymes", and his lyrics have often been praised for their wit and technical sophistication.

 According to The New York Times music critic Stephen Holden, "Many of Hart's ballad lyrics conveyed a heart-stopping sadness that reflected his conviction that he was physically too unattractive to be lovable."
 Holden also noted that "In his lyrics, as in his life, Hart stands as a compellingly lonely figure.
 Although he wrote dozens of songs that are playful, funny and filled with clever wordplay, it is the rueful vulnerability beneath their surface that lends them a singular poignancy."

 Personal life and death

-Hart lived with his widowed mother.
-He suffered from alcoholism, and would sometimes disappear and be gone for weeks at a time on alcoholic binges.
+Hart lived with his widowed mother Frieda.
+He was an alcoholic, and would sometimes disappear for weeks at a time on drinking binges.